 Balance is key to achieving striking pictures.
 If you strive for balance in color, contrast, and lighting, as well as in the arrangement of subjects, the photo will often look well-composed.
 Balance doesn’t mean having a boring picture, but rather a picture with the right amount of tension.
 An unbalanced picture breaks this tension and distracts the viewer from the subject.
 Good balance keeps the viewer’s attention on the subject, which is what you want.

-Blurring the background (or foreground) is a critical skill for a photographer to master, as it allows the photographer to focus the viewer’s eye on exactly what he (or she) wants the viewer to see; it’s generically called Selective Focus.
-You can easily achieve this by shooting with a longer lens at the widest possible f/stop possible, as this reduces the depth-of-field to an extremely shallow margin.
+Blurring the background (or foreground) is a critical skill for a photographer to master.
+Called “selective focus,” this blurring allows you to focus the viewer’s eye directly on the subject.
+You can achieve this effect by shooting with a longer lens at the widest possible f/stop possible, as this reduces the depth of field to an extremely shallow margin.

 5. Change your perspective.

 Changing your perspective is great way to change your composition, especially if you move really low or high.
 We don’t often experience these vantage points, so your photo will have a fresh look.
 You might need to lie down in the dirt or climb up a tree, but getting a great shot will make the inconvenience worth it.

 Still struggling with composition?
 Get more help from these 10 tips.